JasonGehl/movie_catalogue/README.md

     npm start

-Server will be hosted at http://localhost:3000/
+Server will be hosted at http://localhost:3000/, backend server will be hosted at http://localhost:3001

 Navigate to the server to begin!